jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 * **GREEN**: make it pass - write the simplest thing that will make the failing test pass
 * **REFACTOR**: make it better - write a better solution, test or both.
 Usually by `removing duplication`_

-this process can be repeated as many times as possible.
+this process can be repeated as many times as possible or until I get to my goal.

 how to run tests manually
 #################################################################################################